 Water Resources Integration Development Initiative (WARIDI) in Tanzania

-Working closely with local governments and communities, Tetra Tech is helping Tanzania improve the management of its water resources and promote a resilient agricultural sector and resilient communities in the face of a changing climate.
+Working closely with local governments and communities, Tetra Tech is helping Tanzania improve its water resources and sanitation management and promote resilient communities in the face of a changing climate.

-Although Tanzania has natural freshwater resources, its economy is slowed by persistently low agricultural productivity and a low percentage of its rural population with access to safe water and sanitation services.
-The Government of Tanzania recognizes improved management of its water resources as a foundational prerequisite to achieving and sustaining the nation’s long-term development goals, including providing basic services to enable economic prosperity and social well-being.
-However, water scarcity challenges are growing along with the effects of climate change.
-Reliable access to safe drinking water and sanitation services is still beyond the reach of far too many people.
+Although Tanzania has natural freshwater resources, its rural population has limited access to safe water and sanitation services.
+The Government of Tanzania recognizes that improved management of its water resources is a foundational prerequisite to achieving and sustaining the nation’s long-term development goals, including providing basic services to enable economic prosperity and social well-being.
+However, water scarcity challenges are increasing along with the effects of climate change.
+Reliable access to safe drinking water and sanitation services is still beyond the reach of many people.

-To address these interconnected water-related challenges, Tetra Tech supports the U.S. Agency for International Development (USAID) to implement the Water Resources Integration Development Initiative (WARIDI), a five-year project that seeks to improve health and nutrition, water resources management, agricultural productivity, climate change adaptation, and environmental conservation in 20 administrative districts in Tanzania’s Wami-Ruvu and Rufiji river basins.
+To address these interconnected water-related challenges, Tetra Tech supports the U.S. Agency for International Development (USAID) to implement the Water Resources Integration Development Initiative (WARIDI).
+This five-year project seeks to improve health and nutrition, water resources management, climate change adaptation, and environmental conservation in 20 administrative districts in Tanzania’s Wami-Ruvu and Rufiji river basins.

 Through WARIDI, Tetra Tech addresses the root causes of water-related challenges impeding Tanzania’s path to sustainable social and economic development.